-Alternatively to the standard air-cooled version there are also water-cooled available which are usually configured and offered in cabinet systems with a complete water cooling distribution inside.
+Alternatively to the air-cooled versions there are also water-cooled version available which are usually configured and offered in cabinet systems with a complete water cooling distribution inside.
 For DIY water-cooled systems single units can also be obtained upon request.